onqlavelabs/onqlave.docs/docs/guides/cli-guide/administration/application.md

 # **Before you start**

-The related CLI commands of Application will allow you to create and allocate the unique identifiers for your front and backend applications to be used when creating API Keys.
+The CLI commands for your Application will allow you to create and allocate the unique identifiers for your front and backend applications to be used when creating API Keys.
 This separated Application workflow ensures you have easy access to enabling, disabling and archiving applications as needed.

 When the application reference is created, an API token and encryption key is established.
 Note that Onqlave does not allow you to permanently delete any applications, however they can be archived, which will then disable the respective API token and encryption key.

-You may need to look at the supported [available commands for application](#explore-availabe-commands)
+You may need to look at the supported [available commands for an application](#explore-availabe-commands).

 ## **Create an application**